YetAnotherClown/YetAnotherNet/docs/setup/matter.md

 See all of Net's [example projects](https://github.com/YetAnotherClown/Net/tree/main/examples) in the repository.
 :::

-### Setting up with Matter

-Being made for the Matter ECS, Net provides a simple method for scheduling your Routes to run on your Matter Loop.
+Being initially made for the Matter ECS, Net provides a simple function for scheduling your Routes to run on your Matter Loop.

 Firstly, create a ``routes.luau`` ModuleScript in ReplicatedStorage to strictly declare your Routes.